benevid/GenBanana-Smart/README.md

 GenBanana is a web-based tool that allows you to generate unique images using Google's powerful `gemini-2.5-flash-image-preview` model.
 Simply enter a text prompt, choose your desired aspect ratio, and let the AI bring your ideas to life.

 ![GenBanana Screenshot](edited-edited-1756833602127.png)
-*(Note: You will need to add a screenshot of the application to an `images` folder for the image above to display correctly.)*

 ## Key Features